Dome Club Ltd

 collecting dust in a storeroom somewhere

-- we are occasionally approached by fisheye system owners enquiring what they can do to make their systems as versatile as a spherical mirror system
+- we are occasionally approached by fisheye lens system owners (examples here and here) enquiring what they can do to make their systems as portable and as versatile as a spherical mirror system

-- Interestingly, the fisheye system manufacturer claiming to be the 'market leader' with ' the best selling portable digital planetarium systems in the world ', refuses to publish its list of customers (the way all other manufacturers do and as we have done above).
+- Interestingly, the fisheye lens system manufacturer claiming to be the 'market leader' with ' the best selling portable digital planetarium systems in the world ', refuses to publish its list of customers (the way most other manufacturers do, and as we do above).

 Spherical Mirror Advantages